-RTTP stands for Real Time Text Protocol.
-This is the streaming protocol used by client applications to communicate with Caplin Liberator via StreamLink.
+Caplin’s Real Time Text Protocol (RTTP) is the streaming protocol used by client applications to communicate with Caplin Liberator via StreamLink.
 RTTP is used to stream data to clients (such as updates to financial instrument prices), and to exchange messages with clients to support trading and other client - platform interactions.

-It's a robust text-based protocol that operates over Intranets, the Web, and over private networks (directly via TCP/IP).
-When operating over WANs, Intranets and the Web, RTTP is typically encapsulated in HTTP, or in HTTPS, to provide the highly secure messaging required by many financial applications.
+RTTP is a robust text-based protocol that operates over intranets, the web, and over private networks (directly via TCP/IP).
+When operating over WANs, intranets and the web, RTTP is typically encapsulated in HTTP, or in HTTPS, to provide the highly secure messaging required by many financial applications.

 For more information about RTTP data formats, see Data Types in the DataSource section.

 For more on supported connection types, StreamLink connection types.